Faculty and Instructors

 1999 Department of Energy, Best University Research Award

-In addition to an active research program, Dove brings energy to undergraduate and graduate classrooms.
-She is the recipient of the 1996 Amoco CETL Junior Faculty Teaching Excellence Award and was a Teaching Fellow at Georgia Tech.
-Each year she teaches Resources in the Environment (GEOS 1024), Environmental Geochemistry (GEOS 4634) and Advanced Environmental Geochemistry (GEOS 5634).
+In addition to an active research program, Dove brings energy to the classroom.
+She received the 1996 Amoco CETL Junior Faculty Teaching Excellence Award and was a Georgia Tech Teaching Fellow.
+At Virginia Tech, she currently teaches Oceanography (GEOS 3034) each Spring Semester.

 Having trouble finding someone?